Notes for Guidance - Bankruptcy (Scotland) Act 2016 (as amended)

 10.2.11 Sale by private bargain

-If the trustee decides to sell the heritable property by private bargain the trustee should provide AST with the following information with the proposal:
+If the trustee decides to sell the heritable property by private bargain the trustee should provide the TS team with the following information with the proposal:

 10.2.12 Court action